JardaniWorld/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This script executes to print all base 16 numbers in lower case
+This script executes to print base 10 digits with a comma and space in between